nikita-borisov/QAOA_Hadamard_Finder/README.md

 If $n=4$,
 then one may have to do several measurements of the final state until they find a Hadamard matrix (some of the states in the superposition won't be Hadamard matrices).
 By the adiabatic theorem, as the number of layers goes to infinity we should increase the probability of succesfully measuring a Hadamard matrix to 100%.
-We see that the success rate doesn't necessary increase with each additional layer and seems to work best for an even number of layers.
-Nevertheless, a success rate of 48.7% with 4 layers is promising.
+We see that the success rate can still ossiclates as we increase the number of layers (although this may be a by-product of a faulty classical optimizer or error rates that pile up with state vectors that have $2^{16}$ entries).
+Nevertheless, success rates of 48.7% with 4 layers and 40% with 8 layers are promising.

 If we did a random search on all 4-by-4 matrices, the success rate of stumbling on a Hadamard matrix would be 1.17%.
 If we did a refiend random search, by insisting that the first column only has 1's as entries (any Hadamatrix can be "normalized" to yield this property) and that the following columns are distinct and have two 1's and two -1's, we would still only have a success rate of 40%.